DennisKoshta/PortfolioWebsite/README.md

-# My Website Portfolio
+# My Website Portfolio Git Repository

-Welcome to my portfolio website!
-Here you can find my resume, as well as a few projects that demonstrate my skills in software engineering and machine learning.
-In this repository, you will find the source code and documentation for the website and projects.
+Welcome to my portfolio website's Git repository!
+This repository contains the source code and documentation for my personal portfolio website, showcasing my skills, projects, and accomplishments in software development and machine learning.
+The README is designed to provide descriptions of my projects, allowing visitors to explore my work and get to know me better.
+Feel free to browse the code, learn from it, and even use it as a starting point for your own portfolio website.

 ## Website Link